bertt/tango/README.md

 - Add some object (like a sphere)

-- Tango Camera -> Enable Tango AR script
+- Tango Camera -> Enable Tango AR Screen (Script)

 - Tango Camera -> Camera -> Clear flags -> Solid Color

 ## Demo Area learning

-Prerequisites: There should be an ADF available of same room yo're now in.
+Prerequisites: There should be an ADF available of same room you're now in.
 Otherwise no localisation is possble and the image will not disappear.
 Code loads the last available ADF file.

 https://web.archive.org/web/20170326085044/https://developers.google.com/tango/apis/unity/unity-howto-area-learning